quintype/malibu/tutorial/pre-render.md

   prerenderServiceUrl: "https://prerender.quintype.io"
 });
 ```

+That's it, now your webpages should serve through prerender, and if you check your website pages [here]({{"https://search.google.com/test/mobile-friendly"}}), you should not see any script file executing in the HTML tab.

 You may now proceed to [Redirect Urls]({{"/tutorial/redirect-url.html" | absolute_url}}) or jump to a recipe from the [Tutorial]({{"/tutorial" | absolute_url}}).